library(liver)

 round(summary(simple_reg)$r.squared, 3)

-In simple linear regression, there is a direct connection between \(R^2\) and the correlation coefficient introduced in Section 5.11 of Chapter 5.
-Specifically, \(R^2\) is the square of the Pearson correlation coefficient \(r\) between the predictor and the response:
+In simple linear regression, \(R^2\) has a direct relationship with the Pearson correlation coefficient introduced in Section 5.11 of Chapter 5.
+Specifically, \[

 round(cor(marketing$spend, marketing$revenue), 2)

-gives the same \(R^2\) value, reinforcing that \(R^2\) in simple regression reflects the strength of the linear association between two variables.
+[1] 0.79Squaring this value yields the same \(R^2\) statistic, reinforcing that in simple regression, \(R^2\) reflects the strength of the linear association between two variables.

 Adjusted R-squared

-In simple linear regression (where \(m=1\)), Adjusted \(R^2\) is nearly the same as \(R^2\).
-However, as we add more variables in multiple regression models, Adjusted \(R^2\) becomes essential.
-It penalizes complexity and helps identify whether additional predictors genuinely improve model performance.
+In simple linear regression, where \(m = 1\), Adjusted \(R^2\) is typically very close to \(R^2\).
+However, as models become more complex, Adjusted \(R^2\) becomes a more informative measure.
+It penalizes unnecessary complexity and helps determine whether additional predictors genuinely improve explanatory power rather than merely inflating apparent fit.

 Interpreting Model Quality